marin774/lockout-fabric/README.md

 Or if you want to do FFA:
 `/lockout players <player name> <player name> ...` (there can be up to 16 players)

-If you want to chat with your team, run `/chat team` (currently, this will only send messages in your team chat after a lockout match begins).
+If you want to chat with your team, run `/chat team`.